 You will get enough leadership and support in the early stages of a joint venture and might be tempted to leave.

 As a joint venture involves different companies from different horizons with different goals, there is often a severe lack of communication between partners.

 Because of the separate nature of a joint venture, it is possible that the partners do not devote 100% of their attention to the project and become unreliable.

 12 – Unclear and unrealistic objectives

 Unrealistic and unclear objectives may be set up.
 To avoid this, it is necessary that you and your partners do a lot of research before starting your joint venture.

 Anna Marsh runs a business consultancy services.
 She is also an active blogger with an interest in the subject of business, consumer market, and corporate world.
-You can follow her on Facebook, Twitter, and Google Plus.
+You can follow her on Facebook and Twitter.